Pulse shape simulation for the reduced charge collection layer in p-type high-purity germanium detectors: Method

 where ${\widehat{r}}_{k}(t)$ represents the position of the $k$-th carrier at time $t$, $\widehat{E}({\widehat{r}}_{k}(t))$ denotes the static electric field at that position, $q_{j}$ is the charge of the $j$-th carrier, and $\epsilon(\widehat{r}_k )$ is the permittivity.

-We employ a constant-lifetime trapping model~\cite{dai_modeling_2023,mei_impact_2016,mei_impact_2017,boggs_numerical_2023}, but assume different lifetimes in the sensitive region and the RCC layer.
-Therefore, our trapping model has four parameters: electron/hole lifetimes in the RCC layer $\tau_\text{e/h,R}$, and in the sensitive region $\tau_\text{e/h,S}$, respectively.
+The trapping effect of carriers can be described by a lifetime model.
+Ideally, the carrier lifetime should be treated as depth-dependent, varying with the density of trapping centers.
+In this work, as a first-order approximation, we employ a piecewise constant-lifetime trapping model~\cite{dai_modeling_2023,boggs_numerical_2023}, assume different effective lifetimes in the sensitive region and the RCC layer.
+Therefore, our trapping model utilizes four parameters: electron/hole lifetimes in the RCC layer $\tau_\text{e/h,R}$, and in the sensitive region $\tau_\text{e/h,S}$, respectively.
+While the simplified lifetime profile is a necessary approximation that has also proven effective in Section \ref{sec4.4}, it introduces a potential uncertaintiy that is currently challenging to assess.
+This limitation is discussed further in Section \ref{sec4.4}.
+In addition, to mitigate the high computational cost of simulating trapping effects via pure Monte Carlo sampling, this work adopts an analytical approach in which an exponential decay is applied after the charge drift.

 For this paper, we set $\tau_\text{e/h,S}$ to 1\,ms~\cite{knoll_radiation_2010}, a typical value for high-purity germanium.
 However, in the RCC layer, the extremely high donor impurity density makes carriers more prone to trapping, resulting in significantly shorter lifetimes than those in the sensitive region.
 The lifetimes $\tau_\text{e/h,R}$ must be determined by experimental calibration.
-According to the Shockley-Ramo theorem~\cite{he_review_2001}, the induced signal $Q_{\text{e/h}}(t)$ is given by
+According to the Shockley-Ramo theorem~\cite{he_review_2001}, the induced signal $Q_{\text{e/h}}(t_i)$ is given by